Apply for the Joan Shorenstein Fellowship

 COVID-19 Update for Fall 2020

 Due to the ongoing COVID-19 pandemic, Harvard Kennedy School has announced it will conduct all classes, programs, and events online for the Fall 2020 semester.
 As a result, the Shorenstein Center will not be able to offer the full in-person experience to fellows this fall, and so we have made the decision to pause the Joan Shorenstein and Walter Shorenstein resident fellowship programs for the semester.
-We hope to be able to bring in resident fellows for the Spring 2021 term, but will monitor the situation and make further announcements as decisions are made.
+Please apply for the Spring 2021 term by using the APPLY button below.

 You may contact Fellows Program Manager, Susan Ocitti Mahoney, if you have any questions.